Free website audit · a plan and a fair price built around your business · no lock-in

 4. Domain pointing + DNS management

 This is where most retainers quietly collapse.
 “Content updates included” sounds generous until you ask what counts.
 Two pages of copy a month?
 Five?
 A new team-member bio?
 A new service page with three images and a custom layout?
 Get the unit defined in writing.
-UK Web Marketing’s Foundation tier includes reasonable text/image edits across existing pages (typically 30-60 minutes of operator time per month, no hard cap) and adds 2 full articles/month at the Growth Engine tier.
-If a competitor says “unlimited updates” for £45/mo, ask them what counts as one update.
+A UK Web Marketing retainer defines the content unit up front in your quote, typically a substantive content piece each month plus a couple of hours of small text and image edits across existing pages, with heavier article cadences scoped for businesses that want them.
+If a competitor says “unlimited updates” for £25/mo, ask them what counts as one update.

 6. Performance monitoring (Core Web Vitals dashboard access)